Data-Advantage/vibestack/example/storyd/site-organization.md

    - Touch-friendly controls for interactive elements

 2. **Navigation Adaptations**
+   - Collapsible app-sidebar for application context
-   - Collapsible sidebar for app navigation
+   - Collapsible presentation-sidebar for presentation phases
+   - Simplified admin-sidebar for admin context on mobile
    - Bottom tab bar for presentation phases on mobile
-   - Hamburger menu for marketing navigation
+   - Hamburger menu for marketing-navigation
-   - Simplified admin interface for emergency mobile use
+   - Adaptable header for all screen sizes

 ### 7.3 Performance Optimization